33TChaubey/Django_Zomato_Clone/README.md

     ```bash
     pip install -r requirements.txt

-##Contributing 🤝
+##  Contributing 🤝

-- **We welcome contributions from the community!
+- **Contribution**:We welcome contributions from the community!
 Please follow the contribution guidelines outlined in the CONTRIBUTING.md file.

-##License 📄
+##  License 📄

-- **This project is licensed under the MIT License.
+- **Licence**:This project is licensed under the MIT License.